Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 Calling that system Agile only makes its failures arrive in two-week increments.

-## The Half-Assed Version Cannot Work
+## The People Problem

-If you half-ass the implementation, it does not work, but the funny part is what "half-assed" means here.
+If you half-ass the implementation, Agile does not work, but the funny part is what "half-assed" means here.

 A half-implemented version may perform every ceremony.
 The failure occurs when an organization adopts the vocabulary of autonomy while preserving the structure of command.